Tips on Reporting Bugs

 Find the minimal test case, if possible

 If you can isolate the triggering condition for the bug, you might be able to create a very small example that demonstrates the bug.
-This is what we call a "minimal test case" - it's the smallest possible test case that triggers the bug.
-For example, if you find that TADS simply can't handle a local variable named "xyz", you could create a tiny program that's simply a "main" function with a local variable of the offending name - if you can then compile that tiny program and the bug still happens, you have an excellent minimal test case.
+This is what we call a "minimal test case" - the smallest test case that triggers the bug.
+For example, if it appears that the compiler crashes any time there's a local variable named "xyz", try creating a program that's simply a "main" function with a local variable "xyz": if the compiler crashes when you compile this little program, you have an excellent minimal test case.

 The more you can isolate a bug in this manner, the easier it will be for us to fix it.
 Now, the trade-off is obviously that you'll end up spending more time researching the bug, and we certainly don't intend for you to spend hours at this.
 If it's not fairly obvious how to narrow down the bug, just send us the full-game test case.